Chung-Ang University: Expansion

-In March 1980, amidst another expansion, lecture halls, dormitories, and a students' union in Anseong, formulating the Anseong campus.
+Another expansion in March 1980 saw lecture halls, dormitories, and a students' union built in Anseong, thereby establishing the Anseong campus.

-Following the end of his term as the fourth chancellor in May 1980, Chull Soon Yim was succeeded by the professor of philosophy, Suk-Hee Lee, as the fifth chancellor.
-Significant improvements and modernizations were made to the facilities of the Seoul and Anseong campuses.
+Chull Soon Yim ended his term as the fourth chancellor in May 1980 and was succeeded by the professor of philosophy, Suk-Hee Lee, who became the fifth chancellor.
+During his tenure Lee oversaw significant improvements and modernisations of both the Seoul and Anseong campuses.